Cartography of Jerusalem: Notable maps of Jerusalem

-Early religious / pilgrimage maps (6th–7th centuries)
+Early religious (6th–7th centuries)

 Crusader maps (12th–14th centuries)

 The Crusader maps were first catalogued in the late 19th century by Reinhold Röhricht; he catalogued eight maps, which he labelled (1) Brüssel, (2) Copenhagen, (3) Florenz?, (4) Haag, (5) München (6) St. Omer, (7) Paris and (8) Stuttgart.
 Map (3) was later identified as the Uppsala map, and map (5) is the Arculf map (see section above).
 Today, at least 12 such maps are known.

 A majority of the crusader maps are known as "round maps”, showing the city as a perfect circle, considered to symbolize the “ideal city”.
 These maps have unique features, but they are all related; it is likely that there was an original prototype from which these maps were derived.
 Four of the earlier round maps are associated with the Gesta Francorum; it has been suggested that illustrating this text may have been the purpose of the prototype round map.
 All the round maps are east-facing, like the T and O maps of the world to which they show a number of similarities, have five gates in non-symmetrical locations, and show the actual basic street plan of Jerusalem.
 The maps show two central roads in the shape of a cross, likely to represent the Roman cardo and decumanus, with an additional street leading to Yehoshafat's Gate and – in most but not all – a fourth street starting at St. Stephen's Gate.